 - For the bone to heal, it must be kept in an appropriate position and protected from further injuries.

 - Osteoporosis is a condition quite common in older women.
-It is characterized by brittle bones.
+Brittle bones characterize it.

-- The loss of calcium and mineral deposits from the bone can lead to increased risk of fractures by making bones susceptible to breakage.
+- The loss of calcium and mineral deposits from the bone can lead to an increased risk of fractures, making bones susceptible to breakage.

-- The condition can be prevented by ensuring the proper intake of vitamins and minerals.
+- The condition can be prevented by properly taking vitamins and minerals.

 - Each hand is made up of 14 phalanges, 5 metacarpals, and 8 carpals.